FullEnrich vs. Clay Comparison

 That reasoning powers every downstream action, from the follow-up email that GTM Workspace drafts for the rep to the audience segment that GTM Studio activates for marketing.

 Neither FullEnrich nor Clay can replicate this.
-Neither has the data infrastructure, the conversation intelligence engine, or the twenty years of entity resolution and signal correlation behind the GTM Context Graph.
+Neither has the data infrastructure, the conversation intelligence engine, or the entity resolution and signal correlation behind the GTM Context Graph.

 Waterfall enrichment: Three different implementations

-All three platforms offer multi-vendor enrichment, but the mechanics and scope differ.
+All three platforms offer multi-vendor enrichment, but the mechanics and scope differ significantly.

 ZoomInfo includes waterfall enrichment across 25+ alternative data sources via GTM Studio at no additional cost.
 The difference: ZoomInfo's own proprietary dataset is the primary source.
 The waterfall supplements it with additional providers only where needed.